 In addition, the Company has been striving to eliminate compliance risks through early detection of problematic events, and through self-cleansing mechanisms, by conducting internal audits and establishing a “Corporate Ethics Helpline” whistleblowing system, which is also available to officers and employees of Group companies.
 The status of utilization of the Corporate Ethics Helpline, contents of reports received, and other matters are reported to the Board of Directors, which is responsible for supervising operation of the system.

 With regard to development of the necessary systems for ensuring proper operations at Group companies, ShinMaywa also works to ensure proper operations by its group companies.
-To this end, ShinMaywa requests them to report on their execution of business operations or to consult with relevant ShinMaywa departments, as necessary, based on the regulations on group company management.
-Where appropriate, the Company dispatches its own board members/employees to group companies to concurrently serve as their board members, auditors, etc., in order to ascertain the statuses of their execution of business operations while facilitating reporting and discussion between ShinMaywa and group companies.
+To this end, ShinMaywa requests them to report on their execution of business operations or to consult with relevant ShinMaywa departments, as necessary, based on the regulations on Group company management.
+Where appropriate, the Company dispatches its own officers and employees to Group companies to concurrently serve as their board members, auditors, etc., in order to ascertain the status of their execution of business operations while facilitating reporting and discussion between ShinMaywa and Group companies.